 If you’re considering medical school, you’ve probably seen “MD” and “DO.”
 These are the two designations for physicians in the United States before they specialize in any field.
 While the titles are different, there are more similarities than differences between the classifications.

-However, the differences between getting a DO or an MD degree might be enough to sway you one way or the other.
+The differences between getting a DO or an MD degree might influence your decision.
 So, what’s the difference between an MD vs DO?
 Is an MD better than a DO?
-Find out now with our comprehensive guide!
+Find out now with our comprehensive Osteopathic Medical Licensing guide!
+Let’s Explore Primary Care Specialties: Your Guide to MDs and DOs. high achievers learning

 What is an MD?